 A second write method may be used which utilizes the auto increment/decrement function of the Switch Fabric CSR Interface Command Register (SWITCH_CSR_CMD) for writing sequential register addresses.
 When using this method, the Switch Fabric CSR Interface Command Register (SWITCH_CSR_CMD) must first be written with the auto increment(AUTO_INC) or auto decrement(AUTO_DEC) bit set, the CSR_ADDRESS field written with the desired register address, the R_nW bit cleared, and the desired CSR byte enable bits selected (typically all set).
 The write cycles are then initiated by writing the desired data into the Switch Fabric CSR Interface Data Register (SWITCH_CSR_DATA).
 The completion of the write cycle is indicated by the clearing of the CSR_BUSY bit, at which time the address in the Switch Fabric CSR Interface Command Register (SWITCH_CSR_CMD) is incremented or decremented accordingly.
-The user may then initiate a subsequent write cycle by writing the desired data into the Switch Fabric CSR Interface Data Register (SWITCH_CSR_DATA).
+The user may then initiate a subsequent write cycle by writing the desired data into the Switch Fabric CSR Interface Data Register (SWITCH_CSR_CMD) is incremented or decremented accordingly.
+The user may then initiate a subsequent write cycle by writing the desired data into the Switch Fabric CSR Interface Data Register (SWITCH_CSR_CMD) is incremented or decremented accordingly.
+The user may then initiate a subsequent write cycle by writing the desired data into the Switch Fabric CSR Interface Data Register (SWITCH_CSR_CMD).

 The third write method is to use the direct data range write function.
 Writes within the Switch Fabric CSR Interface Direct Data Register (SWITCH_CSR_DIRECT_DATA) address range automatically set the appropriate register address, set all four byte enable bits (CSR_BE[3:0]), clears the R_nW bit, and sets the CSR_BUSY bit of the Switch Fabric CSR Interface Command Register (SWITCH_CSR_CMD).
 The completion of the write cycle is indicated by the clearing of the CSR_BUSY bit.
-Since the address range of the switch fabric CSRs exceeds that of the Switch Fabric CSR Interface Direct Data Register (SWITCH_CSR_DIRECT_DATA) address range, a sub-set of the switch fabric CSRs are mapped to the Switch Fabric CSR Interface Direct Data Register (SWITCH_CSR_DIRECT_DATA) address range as detailed in Table 14.3, "Switch Fabric CSR to SWITCH_CSR_DIRECT_DATA Address Range Map," on page 240.
+Since the address range of the switch fabric CSRs exceeds that of the Switch Fabric CSR Interface Direct Data Register (SWITCH_CSR_DIRECT_DATA) address range, a sub-set of the switch fabric CSR interface Direct Data Register (SWITCH_CSR_DIRECT_DATA) address range, a sub-set of the switch fabric CSR interface Direct Data Register (SWITCH_CSR_DIRECT_DATA) address range as detailed in Table 14.3, "Switch Fabric CSR to SWITCH_CSR_DIRECT_DATA Address Range Map," on page 240.

 Figure 6.1 illustrates the process required to perform a switch fabric CSR write.
-The minimum wait periods as specified in Table 8.1, "Read After Write Timing Rules," on page 101 are required where noted.
+The minimum wait periods as specified in Table 8.1, "Read After Write Timing Rules," on page 102 are required where noted.